dji-sdk/Onboard-SDK/sample/PureQT/README.md

 * The Attitude Control
 * The Gimbal Control
 * The Camera Control
-* The Virtual RC Control
-* The Waypoint Task Control
-* The Hotpoint Task Control
-* The Follow Me Task Control

 Developers can play with this example via the GUI interaction interface of QT.